-To delete a level select DELETE LEVEL, then enter the number of the level to delete.
+To delete a level select DELETE LEVEL, then enter the two-digit number of the level to be deleted.
 If the level deleted is not the lowest level then any lower levels will be moved up so that all the active levels are sorted and grouped at the top.
-This is only an issue when deleting more than one level, since the other levels numbers may change.
-Always go to VIEW LEVEL after deleting or adding levels to be sure the new pricing is what was expected.
+This is only an issue when deleting more than one level, since the other level numbers may change.
+Always go to VIEW LEVEL after deleting or adding levels to be sure the new pricing is what was intended.